How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 If you want your brand to thrive on social media, optimizing isn't a choice; it’s a necessity.

-Increasing just the number of views on social media will not help you in achieving your goals.
-You want your content to be found by the right people that forms a part of your target audience.
+You want your content to be found by the right people that form a part of your target audience.

 Today, it’s not about ‘get the traffic’ — it’s about ‘get the targeted and relevant traffic. — Adam Audette.

-• The heading should fit the designated heading width of the social media platform
+• The heading should fit the designated heading width of the platform.

-• Images should be of high quality and should appear attractive on the social media channel
+• Images should be of high quality and should appear attractive on social channel.

-• Your social media content should offer value to its users, thus making it shareable
+• Your content should offer value to its users, thus making it shareable.

-• Use appropriate hashtags to increase reach and avoid stuffing your posts with unnecessary hashtags
+• Use appropriate hashtags to increase reach and avoid stuffing unnecessary hashtags.

-• Include your brand’s logo in images you post and your company name / URL in the text
+• Include your brand’s logo in the images you post and your company name / URL in the text.

 Protips: